-Legal Michigan online casino gambling — including and online/mobile sports betting and peer-to-peer poker — are now live in the Wolverine State under a gambling expansion package signed into law by Gov. Gretchen Whitmer on Dec.
+Several forms of real money online gaming are now live in the Wolverine State under a gambling expansion package signed into law by Gov. Gretchen Whitmer on Dec.
 20, 2019.

 The legislation was the result of a years-long push by iGaming proponents to bring the activity out of the shadows of the unregulated market, which will help Michigan capture additional tax revenue.
 Consumer protections are also in place to protect player funds and those with problematic gambling behavior.

 What follows is a brief look at the long road toward the legalization of internet gaming in Michigan.

 Inside the provisions of HB 4311

-The Lawful Internet Gaming Act authorized a wide array of online casino games for the casinos in the state.
+The Lawful Internet Gaming Act authorized a wide array of online games for the brick and mortar gaming venues in the state.
 It was a much-needed shot in the arm for the industry, spelling out the following:

 - Wagering is available to anyone 21 or older within Michigan borders

 - Commercial and tribal casinos can offer online poker, slots, and table games

-- A casino operator can have one “skin”– or online brand — for online poker and one skin for an online casino
+- A casino operator can have one “skin”– or online brand — for online poker and one skin for an iCasino